 Joe is a graduate of Leadership Spartanburg (2016), and The Riley Institute's Diversity Leaders Initiative (2018).
-He lives in Spartanburg with his wife and two children.
+He lives in Spartanburg with his wife and three children.

 Jamison is a Certified Addictions Counselor II with a BA in psychology and nearly 17 years of experience focusing on substance use and/or mental health.
 In his time at TFC he has worked in drug court, as assessment and adolescent coordinators, and has been part of the development of Spartanburg’s first Juvenile Drug Court.
 He received the Jim Readling Memorial Counselor of the Year award in 2017 from the Region 1 Alcohol and Drug Abuse Agencies.

 Amy is a Licensed Professional Counselor and Supervisor Candidate, a Licensed Addictions Counselor, and a Certified Addictions Counselor II and she holds a Master of Professional Counseling degree from Liberty University.
 Amy has a passion for helping others, be it clients or other counselors/staff.
 Amy worked at TFC when it was SADAC several years ago for the Drug Court program, and that gave her the focus on substance use disorders that currently drives her work.
 She later provided various clinical services for TFC on an as-needed, contract basis.
 In 2018 she returned full-time as the Program Supervisor of Treatment and then in December 2019 she was promoted to her current position.

 Contact Our Staff